gmlewis/irmf/README.md

 This article is about a revolutionary computational technique, infinite resolution materials format (IRMF) shaders, that takes digitally-generated 3D models to the next level.
-You can think of it as the equivalent of Gutenberg's press for the creation of 3D physical objects.
+You can think of it as the equivalent of Gutenberg’s press for the creation of 3D physical objects.

 Historically, geometric primitives such as spheres, cubes, cones,